EdgarQuinones/NCAE-Cyber-Games/README.md

 During my time enrolled at the University of North Florida, I participated in the NCAE Red vs Blue competition.
 I was the captain of a team of 8.
 Below are the resources we created, the event details, and the valuable knowledge we learned from this event.

 ## Preparing for the Competition
 This was the first Cyber Security Competition many of us had ever done, so we had a lot to learn in around a month.
-To be properly prepared, I used a variety of resources from both the internet and the NCAE website.
+To be properly prepared, we used a variety of resources from both the internet and the NCAE website.
 Here are some documents and PowerPoint I made with my team to better prepare us.
 - ### NCAE Content:
   - [Competition Basics Playlist](https://www.youtube.com/playlist?list=PLqux0fXsj7x3WYm6ZWuJnGC1rXQZ1018M)
     - The NCAE YouTube playlist is where a lot of my team first learned about Linux.
 We were able to practice Linux Administration, Networking, Routing, Services, and more.